chrismyers2000/MeshAdv-Pi-Hat/README.md

 |37   |26  |Unused     |                       |   |   |38   |20  |BUSY       |(LoRa)                           |
 |39   |    |GND        |                       |   |   |40   |21  |NSS        |(LoRa)                           |

-== NOTICE!! always have an antenna connected to the Hat when powered on, failure to do so can damage the E22 module. ==

-To use the GPS you must select your voltage using J3.
-Use the jumpers or solder together the desired pads (Left+Center for 3.3V and Right+Center for 5V) On V1.0, GPS voltage is fixed at 5V.
-The recommended GPS module is the ATGM336H which requires 5v.

-Starting 1/1/25 all V1.1 boards will have GPS PPS routed to GPIO 23 (pin 16).

 # Compatibility